-The shared transmission lines which form buses are extremely difficult to improve beyond what Futurebus and Fastbus have done.
-The most practical way to do better would be to use an active backplane, which has transceiver chips connected directly to the transmission lines with no connectors or stubs between.
+Futurebus and Fastbus have gone about as far as is feasible in the use of shared transmission lines which form buses.
+The most practical way to do better would be to use an active backplane, which has transceiver chips connected directly to the bus transmission lines with no connectors or stubs between.
 This would minimize the capacitance, and would result in uniform and constant loading which would make it possible to compensate for the loading and significantly improve the transmission line behavior.
 The connectors would be between the modules and the transceivers, so the presence or absence of a particular module would have no effect on the transmission line loading.

-This active backplane scheme could also make live insertion and removal feasible, if module power is controlled by the backplane.
+An active backplane scheme could also make live insertion and removal feasible, if module power is controlled by the backplane.
 However, most customers find the active backplane frightening because of the difficulty of replacing it if a failure should occur and thus it has received little support so far.

-Not all backplane physics problems are solved by this mechanism: the wire-OR glitch would still create delays whenever multiple drivers are permitted to be active on a single line, and bus turn-around (changing from one driver to another, as when changing from read to write or when changing mastership) would require delays for similar reasons.
+Not all backplane physics problems are solved by the active bus mechanism: the wire-OR glitch would still create delays whenever multiple drivers are permitted to be active on a single line, and bus turn-around (changing from one driver to another, as when changing from read to write or when changing mastership) would require delays for similar reasons.

-Furthermore, a bus is inherently a bottleneck because it is shared by too many processors.
+A bus is inherently a bottleneck because it is shared by too many processors.
 Processor throughput is so high even today that a few processors can saturate any bus.
 Heavy loading subjects the users to long waits, slowing the whole system.

-Therefore SCI has opted to drop the bus mechanism in favor of high speed unidirectional links.
+Therefore SCI intends to abandon the bus mechanism in favor

+of high speed unidirectional links.
 Two models are being supported for using these links.
 The high performance (and high cost) model uses the links to communicate between the module and a fast switch network, resulting in one GigaByte/sec per module.

 A lower performance model connects the input and output links of adjacent modules to form a register insertion ring, which can be implemented in printed wiring on a passive backplane structure at low cost but results in only one Giga-Byte/sec throughput per backplane.

-Since even this low-cost version is still much faster than any existing backplane bus system, it seems attractive especially as a transition model over the short term as processors proliferate and costs decrease.
+Even this low-cost version is much faster than any existing backplane bus system, so it seems attractive especially as a transition model for the short term while processors proliferate and costs decrease.

-Our hope is to standardize on one module which can operate equally well in either environment, so that processors from many vendors can be developed and used effectively in small quantities initially, and then be moved into a switch environment unchanged when switches become available or necessary or economical for the given application.
-This provides a nearly unbounded upgrade path for system growth; and should create an attractive market for the manufacturer (high volume) and for the user (low cost due to high volume and competition among manufacturers).
+We expect to standardize on one module which can operate equally well in either environment, so that processors from many vendors can be developed and used effectively in small quantities at first, and then be moved into a switch environment unchanged when switches become available or necessary or economical for the given application.

+This provides a nearly unbounded upgrade path for system growth, and should create an attractive market for the manufacturer (high volume) and for the user (low cost due to high volume and competition among manufacturers).